 Fast forward a couple of years to where Misfits Market has a custom-based shopping experience.
 The company now encourages customers to buy exactly what they will use up that week, hopefully helping families reduce their own food waste.
 Although I was at first disappointed to not get a mystery box of produce, I completely respect their mission and the shift to make it a you-choose-what-you-get shopping experience.
 The shopping freedom just makes sense!

 In addition to their signature fresh organic produce, you can also shop from “aisles” filled with snacks, beverages, oils, spices, and other high-quality pantry items.

 You can still set your delivery to weekly or biweekly.
 A few days before your delivery ships you will need to shop for your food (“your shopping window”).
 You can edit your order as much as you want during this 3-day shopping window.
 You must meet a minimum total of at least $30 in order for your box to be confirmed.
 Once your shopping window closes and your $30 order is confirmed, no need to do anything more!
 You will be charged the next day and your package will be shipped automatically.
 You will not be charged or shipped an order if you do not build a box first.
 There is no checkout or skipping of boxes required.
 Easy peasy!

 Regions Misfits Market Serves

 Misfits Market is a small Philadelphia-based operation that delivers to select regions in the Northeast (including my hometown of Buffalo, NY).
-It is expanding its mission to even more states including Massachusetts, Rhode Island, Vermont, and New Hampshire – how exciting!
+It has expanded its mission to other northeastern states like Massachusetts, Rhode Island, Vermont, and New Hampshire and continues to grow – how exciting!

 I hope you enjoy this subscription box as much as my family does!